 Webinar Series: Selected Issues in Inadmissibility

 How do you determine whether your client is inadmissible?
 And when do you determine it?
 This four-part webinar series provides an in-depth examination of some of the most common grounds of inadmissibility.
 We will define the following grounds: fraud and false claims to citizenship, smuggling, unlawful presence and other immigration violations, crimes, health-based grounds, public charge and national security.
-In analyzing how these grounds are defined and interpreted, we will review when clients might fall into a statutory exception and when a particular inadmissibility ground can be waived.
+In analyzing how these grounds are defined and interpreted, presenters will review when clients might fall into a statutory exception and when a particular inadmissibility ground can be waived.
 We will also offer basic tips on how to apply for the different types of waivers.
-Case examples and hypothetical situations will help participants screen for inadmissibility and assess waiver eligibility.
+Presenters will utilize case examples and hypothetical situations to teach participants how to screen for inadmissibility and assess waiver eligibility.

-Webinar One: Understanding Misrepresentation, False Claims to U.S. Citizenship and Smuggling
+Webinar 1: Understanding Misrepresentation, False Claims to U.S. Citizenship and Smuggling

 In this first webinar, we will discuss the INA § 212(a)(6) grounds of inadmissibility.
 Topics will include the types of conduct that may constitute fraud or willful misrepresentation and when your client may have made a false claim to U.S. citizenship.
 We will also discuss the smuggling ground of inadmissibility and how broadly this ground is interpreted.

-Webinar Two: Understanding Unlawful Presence and Other Immigration Violations
+Webinar 2: Understanding Unlawful Presence and Other Immigration Violations

 This webinar will focus on the grounds of inadmissibility triggered by leaving the United States after accrual of unlawful presence and/or removal orders, as well as re-entering the United States unlawfully after accrual of unlawful presence and/or removal orders.
 INA § 212(a)(9) covers the most common ways your client may be found inadmissible.

-Webinar Three: Understanding the Criminal Grounds of Inadmissibility
+Webinar 3: Understanding the Criminal Grounds of Inadmissibility

 This webinar examines INA § 212(a)(2), the grounds of inadmissibility relating to criminal conduct.
 These include convictions or admissions of crimes involving moral turpitude, multiple criminal convictions and drug offenses.
 We will cover what makes a conviction for immigration purposes, as well as how to locate and analyze immigration records.

-Webinar Four: Understanding the Health, Public Charge, and Security-Related Grounds of Inadmissibility
+Webinar 4: Understanding the Health, Public Charge and Security-Related Grounds of Inadmissibility

 This webinar will cover three important inadmissibility grounds: health-related, public charge and security-related grounds.
 Some of your clients have used drugs or been convicted of a DUI.
 Or they may be considered likely to become a public charge based on their age, health, family status, assets, resources, financial status, education and skills.
 Presenters will provide current information, analysis and tips related to these grounds.